-Don’t let second-hand stories sway you, the best weather in New Zealand isn’t restricted to a specific season, as the ever-changing climate shakes out once-in-a-lifetime activities and point-and-shoot sights with each mercurial variation.
+Don’t let second-hand stories sway you, the best weather in New Zealand isn’t restricted to a specific season, as the ever-changing climate shakes out once-in-a-lifetime activities as well as point-and-shoot sights with each mercurial variation.
 Something for everyone is the unofficial watch-word of Aotearoa, appealing to a broad range of travel styles, plans and itineraries.
 But what should you pack?
 How do you prepare for fall season in New Zealand or a summer on the shores of Lake Wakitipu?
 Is it mild all-year-round or will thermals come in handy once winter appears?

 All About Summer

 What to Pack: Sunscreen, tees, shorts, jeans, swimwear, good walking shoes or hiking boots.